RuthAndRoth/Roth2/Documentation/Packaging/README.txt

 * HUD debug script

 Roth2 v2 Resources - This box is not normally needed.
 It contains textures and other resources with original UUIDs as used within the other assets..
 This can be useful of moving the assets across grid, or to repair elements.
-* !LICENSE
+* !README-RESOURCES and !LICENSE
 * All skin and eye textures used in default HUD

 Roth2 v2 Mesh Uploads - This box is not normally needed.
 It contains mesh for all Roth2v2 elements as originally uploaded and before attaching a root prim or any texturing.
-* !LICENSE
+* !README-MESH-UPLOADS and !LICENSE
-* Collada (.dae) Mesh for all Roth2 v2 elements as originally uploaded (DRAFT7) and before part renaming, attaching a root prim or any texturing.
+* Collada (.dae) Mesh for all Roth2 v2 elements as originally uploaded and before part renaming, attaching a root prim or any texturing.

 ============================================================
 KNOWN ISSUES AND TROUBLESHOOTING